Flight-Free-UK/flight_free_uk_website/source/posts/going-with-children-by-train.html.markdown

 ## 8﻿.
 Book early for the best price

-### **Tips for planning your journey**
+you can set up ticket alerts on Rail Europe which will let you know in advance when tickets go on sale.

-The [Man in Seat Sixty-One](www.seat61.com) website is invaluable, and the [Deutsche Bahn](https://www.bahn.de/en/view/index.shtml) website and [Rail Europe](https://raileurope.co.uk) (formerly loco2) are also really useful.
-To get the best prices, it's best to book early – you can set up ticket alerts on Rail Europe which will let you know in advance when tickets go on sale.
-I try and make sure we have a table seat, and some train companies have special family areas on their trains, so we look out for those seats where they have them.
+## **9. G﻿o with Deutsche Bahn**

-We have found Deutsche Bahn to be the most child friendly so far on our travels.
+Some train companies have special family areas on their trains, and Deutsche Bahn is widely acknowledged as the most child friendly rail operator in Europe.
 Not only can children travel for free with their own seat, they get free toys and magazines from the cafe.

 ### **Must haves:**